ankithmandal09/B42_Web_024_Scripting-Sorcerers/README.md

 # Reebok Clone

 ## Introduction
-The Reebok Clone is a replica of the Reebok online store, designed to provide a seamless shopping experience.
+The Stride Sport is a replica of the Reebok online store, designed to provide a seamless shopping experience.
 It allows users to browse products, add items to their cart, and complete purchases securely.
 With features like product filtering, user sign-in, and a responsive design, this project showcases essential e-commerce functionalities while improving development skills in front-end technologies.

 ## Project Type
 Frontend